IkigaiLabsETH/Artbot/FLUX-INTEGRATION.md

 The FLUX model is now the default art generator for ArtBot, replacing the previous default model.
 This integration includes:

 1. **Conceptually Rich Prompts**: All prompts are now generated with metaphorical depth, emotional resonance, and visual complexity.
+2. **Automatic Cinematic Concept Generation**: The system can generate unique cinematic concepts using AI.
-2. **FLUX-Specific Optimizations**: Prompts are automatically enhanced with FLUX-specific trigger words and technical elements.
+3. **FLUX-Specific Optimizations**: Prompts are automatically enhanced with FLUX-specific trigger words and technical elements.
-3. **Creative Process Explanations**: Each generated prompt includes a "Creative Process" explanation that reveals the thinking behind it.
+4. **Creative Process Explanations**: Each generated prompt includes a "Creative Process" explanation that reveals the thinking behind it.
-4. **Multi-Agent Integration**: The FLUX model is fully integrated with ArtBot's multi-agent system.
+5. **Multi-Agent Integration**: The FLUX model is fully integrated with ArtBot's multi-agent system.

 ## Using the FLUX Integration